 Local, rich, and perfectly balanced.

-Rainy Day in Vancouver?
-Granville Island Works
+Winter & Rainy Day Tips: Why Granville Island Always Works

 Best Time to Visit

-- Weekday mornings
+- Weekday mornings (quietest for photos and food)

-- Off-peak weekends
+- Off-peak weekends (expect more energy and street performers)

 Do You Need Reservations?